cacapuano/project_4/README.md

 ```

 3. Run ```sin_activity.py```
 4. Check if the fft plot has the corresponding frequency you entered.

+## In-class Activity - Part II

+Practice with a more complex known sinusodal function.
+You can do either:
+- Open```sin_activity.py```
+- Create a function of a combination of sine and cosine.

+## In-class Activity - Part III

+Find the frequencies with real data!!!
+1. Open ```FFT_DATA.txt``` and arbitrary choose TWO of the data sets.
+2. Run ```real_data_activity.py```
+3. Compare your plot with different parameters (e.g. thresholds).